 And everything climbs the ladder.

-And at some point, all this evidence is going to reach the wrong rung, and it's all going to fall out, and nobody's ever going to find out about it.
+And at some point, all this evidence is going to reach the wrong rung and it's all going to fall out and nobody's ever going to find out about it.

 So I would say it's not even a question at this point.

-The cover-up is already on.
+the cover-up is already on.

 And I would say the proof is in the pudding in that somebody must have tipped Diddy off that this hit was coming.

-and that's why he was already ready to flee the country.
+And that's why he was already ready to flee the country.

 So to me, that says there's a rat, there's a turd in the punch bowl, the cover-up's already on.

-But so what is Diddy do now?
+But so what does Diddy do now?

 Or maybe he knows that what's about to come out is so bad that he can't be in the country.